SAFEGUARDING

 • Financial Abuse

 If you are worried about any of the above, please contact the Core and ask to speak to any of the Student Support and Safeguarding Officers, who will be more than happy to help and support you.
-You can reach The Core on 01995 642348 or email Safeguarding@myerscough.ac.uk
+You can reach The Core on 01995 642348 or email: Safeguarding@myerscough.ac.uk

 If you or another is in immediate danger, you must call 999 asking for the relevant emergency services.
 Your life is the most important item you possess, you must act quickly to preserve in an emergency situation.

 Here at Myerscough College we have a zero tolerance approach to all sexual misconduct, bullying, harassment, and hate crime.
 All Myerscough Students, those in our community and wider society have a right to feel safe.
-If you think you or someone you know are being bullied, harassed or the target of sexual misconduct or hate crime, remember that it’s never yours or their fault.
-As a further measure to safeguard and support students within our college, we are part of the Operation Encompass initiative.
-This collaborative partnership works with other agencies to allow college to be notified of any domestic abuse incidents happening in the family home of students under 18, enabling Safeguarding and Support staff to check in with those students who have witnessed and been a victim of Domestic Abuse.
+If you think you or someone you know are being bullied, harassed living in a situation of domestic abuse or the target of sexual misconduct or hate crime, remember that it’s never yours or their fault.

 You can reach The Core team on 01995 642348 or safeguarding@myerscough.ac.uk.
-Or if you or someone else is in immediate danger dial 999 or contact campus security 24/7.
+Or if you or someone else is in immediate danger dial 999 or contact campus security 24/7 on 07741324116

 If you have been a victim of rape or sexual assault, recently or in the past, there is a range of support available to you, whether or not you choose to make a report to the police.